Genoplesium firthii

 Genoplesium firthii, commonly known as Firth's midge orchid, is a species of small terrestrial orchid endemic to Tasmania.
 It has a single thin leaf fused to the flowering stem and up to six small, yellowish green or reddish flowers with a red labellum.
-It grows in coastal heath and scrub and is currently known only from a single population of about twelve plants near Coles Bay.
+It grows in coastal heath and scrub and is currently only known from a single population of about twelve plants near Coles Bay.

 Description

 Genoplesium firthii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 50-80 mm long and fused to the flowering stem with the free part 5-10 mm long.
 Up to six yellowish green or reddish flowers are arranged along a flowering stem 10-15 mm tall and much taller than the leaf.
 The flowers lean downwards and are about 4.5 mm long and 3 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is about 3 mm long and 2.5 mm wide with a small gland on the tip.
 The lateral sepals turn downwards, are about 4 mm long, 1 mm wide and spread apart from each other.
 They also have a small gland on the tip.
 The petals are about 2 mm long and 1 mm wide with a pointed tip and hairless edges.
 The labellum is red, egg-shaped with the narrower end towards the base, about 2.5 mm long, 1.5 mm wide, with irregular edges and a pointed tip.
 There is a callus in the centre of the labellum and extending nearly to its tip.
 Flowering occurs from January to March.